-The Basis for Conclusions to IFRS 9 explains why IASB decided not to allow recycling when equity instruments are carried at FVOCI.
-EFRAG in the past argued that recycling enhances the relevance of the financial information provided to users of financial statements.
+The Basis for Conclusions to IFRS 9 (paragraph BC5.25(b)) explains why IASB decided not to allow recycling when equity instruments are carried at FVOCI.
+EFRAG has previously argued that recycling enhances the relevance of the financial information provided to users of financial statements.

-The DP (paragraphs 2.3 - 2.10) presents arguments as to why the recycling of cumulative gains or losses into profit or loss on disposal of equity instruments carried at FVOCI might improve the depiction of financial performance of long-term investors.
+The DP (paragraphs 2.3 - 2.10) presents arguments as to why the recycling of cumulative gains or losses into profit or loss on disposal of equity instruments carried at FVOCI might improve the depiction of the financial performance of long-term investors.

 Q1.1 What are your views on the arguments presented in paragraphs 2.3 - 2.10?
-Do you consider that the reintroduction of recycling would improve the depiction of financial performance of long-term investors?
+Do you consider that the reintroduction of recycling would improve the depiction of the financial performance of long-term investors?
 Alternatively, do you consider that the existing requirements of IFRS 9 provide an adequate depiction?
 Please explain.